iotexpert/memosystem/memos/memos/template_static_files/doc/help.md

 - Admin - Indicates access to all features
 - Read All - Indicates ability to read all confidential memos
 - Page Size - number of memos per page you want to display
-- Profile Picture - Uplaod a .png or .gif to customize your account
+- Profile Picture - Upload a .png or .gif to customize your account

 only administrators can alter the settings of the Admin and Read All fields.
-In an LDAP environment, Email, Admin and Read All are set from LDAP and connot be updated.
+In an LDAP environment, Email, Admin and Read All are set from LDAP and cannot be updated.
 ## Logout
 Logs out of system
 ## Help